me-cfs/me-cfs.github.io/how-to-help.md

 ## Fundraising
 ### Where to Donate
-There are plenty of different projects, organisations, and labrotories who ask for money in the ME/CFS community.
-Personally, to optimise your "bang for your buck", I would recommend the [Open Medicine Foundation](https://www.omf.ngo) for biomedical research, and [MEAction](https://www.meaction.net) for advocacy.
+To optimise your "bang for your buck", I would recommend the [Open Medicine Foundation](https://www.omf.ngo) for biomedical research, and [MEAction](https://www.meaction.net) for advocacy.
 Your local/national ME organisation could be a good call too, as they usually fund both research and advocacy (make sure to vet them properly though).
 If unsure about any organisation, project, or lab, I recommend asking about them in a community with informed users, such as the [Science for ME Forum](https://s4me.info).
 [Some organisations](LCAP.md) are harmful or use their funds poorly.
 ### Fundraising Ideas
 * Birthday Fundraiser